5 of them.

 Though not officially the date of independence from Spain, this day pushed the process full-steam ahead.

-This day is primarily celebrated in the town of La Villa de Los Santos with a parade, which starts on Simón Bolívar Street.
+This day is primarily celebrated in the town of La Villa de Los Santos.
+They have a parade, of course, which starts on Simón Bolívar Street.

 Nov.
 28: Independence Day From Spain

-On November 28, 1821, eighteen days after Primer Grito de Independencia, Panamanians took the first step towards this sought-after independence.
-In an open town meeting in Panama City, it was decided that Panama would cut ties to the the Spanish empire.
+On November 28, 1821, 18 days after Primer Grito de Independencia, the uprising of Villa de Los Santos, an open town meeting occurred in Panama City.

 This turned out to be a costly decision.